Yozpoz64/ridemapper/README.md

 # RideMapper

 ### Description
-A Python module that maps your .gpx files in a painless, user-friendly way
+A Python module that maps your .gpx files in a painless, user-friendly way.
+Loads any folder of .gpx files, parses and converts the files into readable coordinates, then maps the coordinates with summary statistics as tooltips.

 Created by Sophie Kolston